 585 NM_001005484 chr1 + 58953 59871 58953 59871 1 58953, 59871, 0 OR4F5 cmpl cmpl 0, 587 NM_001005224 chr1 + 357521 358460 357521 358460 1 357521, 358460, 0 OR4F3 cmpl cmpl 0, 587 NM_001005277 chr1 + 357521 358460 357521 358460 1 357521, 358460, 0 OR4F16 cmpl cmpl 0, 587 NM_001005221 chr1 + 357521 358460 357521 358460 1 357521, 358460, 0 OR4F29 cmpl cmpl 0, 589 NM_001005224 chr1 - 610958 611897 610958 611897 1 610958, 611897, 0 OR4F3 cmpl cmpl 0, 589 NM_001005277 chr1 - 610958 611897 610958 611897 1 610958, 611897, 0 OR4F16 cmpl cmpl 0, 589 NM_001005221 chr1 - 610958 611897 610958 611897 1 610958, 611897, 0 OR4F29 cmpl cmpl 0,

-If you have access to the broad network, the properly-formatted file containing refseq genes and transcripts is located at
+For users who have access to internal Broad resources, the properly-formatted file containing refseq genes and transcripts is located at

-If you are not, you can generate your own as described here.
+If you do not have access (if you don't know, you probably don't have it), you can generate your own as described here.

 Gene_Name Total_Cvg Avg_Cvg Sample_1_Total_Cvg Sample_1_Avg_Cvg Sample_1_Cvg_Q3 Sample_1_Cvg_Median Sample_1_Cvg_Q1 SORT1 594710 238.27 594710 238.27 165 245 330 NOTCH2 3011542 357.84 3011542 357.84 222 399 >500 LMNA 563183 186.73 563183 186.73 116 187 262 NOS1AP 513031 203.50 513031 203.50 91 191 290